erin-allison/nvidia-merged-arch/README.md

 # Nvidia vGPU-Merged Packages for Arch Linux
 Use Nvidia vGPU _and_ GeForce functions of consumer-grade NVIDIA GPUs.

 This repository contains scripts for building all components of the "merged" driver package into drop-in replacements for the Arch Linux NVIDIA packages.
-It adds the following additional functions by means of patches/drop-ins:
+It adds the following additional functions by means of scripts/drop-ins:
- - Patched `nvidia-smi` to support recognizing consumer GPUs as vGPU-capable (uses cvgpu.c)
+ - Wrapper for `nvidia-smi` to support recognizing consumer GPUs as vGPU-capable (uses cvgpu.c)
  - Dependency re-ordering to ensure `libvirtd`, if installed, will start _after_ the NVIDIA vGPU services.

 ## Important